fourTheorem/serverless-ecommerce-workshop/lessons/02-setting-up-dynamodb/README.md

 The following are the basic DynamoDB components:

 - **Tables** – Similar to other database systems, DynamoDB stores data in tables.
 A table is a collection of data.
 - **Items** – Each table contains multiple items.
-An item is a group of attributes that is uniquely identifiable among all of the other items.
+An item is effectively a collection of attributes that is somewhat uniquely identifiable among all of the other items (through a unique identifier or **primary key**).
 Items in DynamoDB are similar in many ways to rows, records, or tuples in other database systems.
 In DynamoDB, there is no limit to the number of items you can store in a table.
 - **Attributes** – Each item is composed of one or more attributes.
 An attribute is a fundamental data element, something that does not need to be broken down any further.

 When you create a table, in addition to the table name, you must specify the primary key of the table.
 The primary key uniquely identifies each item in the table, so that no two items can have the same key.